mtumilowicz/designPatterns/README.md

 Package of specific pattern is obtained using camel-case.
 Package of specific pattern is obtained using camel-case.
 ### adapter
+* theory: `adapter` is used when we have two incompatible types and we want to have a communication between them.
+When one class relies on the interface that the other doesn't implement - `adapter` is a translator between them.
+* example: We have two incompatible interfaces of the same purpose: one in english (`IPerson`), one in french (`IFrenchPerson`) - we integrate these two system into one - using adapter `FrenchPersonAdapter` that implements `IPerson`.
+So we have easy way to transform every Frenchman to Englishman.
 ### bridge
 ### composite
 ### decorator